Garden club: History

-Federations
+National Organizations

-Many local garden clubs in the United States are affiliated with one of three national federations: the Garden Club of America, National Garden Clubs, Inc. (originally the National Council of State Garden Clubs), and The Gardeners of America/Men's Garden Clubs of America.
+Many local garden clubs in the United States are affiliated with one of three national organizations: the Garden Club of America, the National Garden Clubs(originally the National Council of State Garden Clubs), and The Gardeners of America/Men's Garden Clubs of America.
 In the United Kingdom, many local flower clubs are affiliated with the National Association of Flower Arrangement Societies.
-The U.S.-based National Garden Clubs claims 447 affiliates outside the United States, in countries including Canada, Mexico, Bermuda, Brazil, South Africa, Australia, and Japan.
+In 2023, the Garden Club of America had 199 member clubs in the U.S. and the National Garden Clubs organization had 4075 member clubs in the U.S..